Timaru Airport Car Rental

 * Some rental car suppliers may charge a credit card fee for amounts payable on arrival.

-Car Hire Options at timaru
+Car Hire at Timaru Airport

 To maximise your savings it's a good idea to book your car early, especially for travel during peak periods.
 Just put your travel details into the Quote box at the top of the page to instantly compare a huge choice of vehicles at the very best prices.